"Feeling that I was Collaborating with Them:" A 20-year Scoping Review of Social Virtual Reality Leveraging Collaboration: Introduction

 The contributions of this paper are twofold.
-First, it offers a comprehensive review of the use of Social VR environments to support remote collaboration, encompassing an analysis of applications and their impact on teamwork.
-Second, it provides a holistic map for future CSCW research and system development in Social VR to enhance collaboration.
-The themes and implications discussed in this study aim to inform CSCW designers and researchers about the opportunities and challenges involved in making Social VR effective for remote collaboration.
+First, it provides a comprehensive review of how Social VR has been designed and used to support remote collaboration, analyzing both its applications and its impact on teamwork.
+Second, it provides a holistic road map for advancing Social VR research and system development to strengthen collaboration.
+Together, the themes and implications discussed in this study provide guidance for CSCW researchers and practitioners seeking to harness the opportunities and address the challenges of making Social VR effective for remote collaboration.